m4hfuj/realtime-car-license-plate-detection-and-recognition/README.md

 ## 🗺️ Overview

 This project is designed for automatic Bangla License Plate Recognition (ALPR) using deep learning models.
-It includes functionality for detecting vehicles in a video, recognizing their license plates, and displaying relevant information on the video frames.
+It includes functionality for detecting license plates in a video, recognizing their contents, and displaying relevant information on the video frames.
 The system is built using Python with libraries like YOLO, OpenCV, and Supervision.

 The ALPR system performs the following tasks:

-- Detects vehicles in video frames.
+- Detects license plates in video frames with YOLO model.
-- Extracts license plates from vehicles.
-- Recognizes the characters on the license plates using Optical Character Recognition (OCR).
+- Recognizes the characters on the license plates using Character Recognition YOLO model.
 - Annotates the video with detected license plates and confidence scores.
 - Outputs the processed video with license plate annotations.